padieul/pubmed_qa/readme.md

 to check the server setup status and display it in the UI.
 5. Creating a child class `VariableRetriever` to the [`LangChain`](https://www.langchain.com/) `VectorStoreRetriever` in `app/middleware/models.py` to enable post-retrieval filtering of document lists by metadata or keywords as part of a pipeline.
 This is a functionality that is not explicitly provided by the [`LangChain`](https://www.langchain.com/) library.
 6. Adjusting and testing the (Svelte-based) frontend `Chatbot.svelte` to enable adding additional filters.
+Also refactoring and finalizing all previously implemented UI elements.
 7. Actively particapting in group debugging sessions.
 Assisting group members in configuring local projects for development.
 8. Adding the documentation for the tasks mentioned above in [`readme.md`](readme.md) and the how-to instructions UI screenshots in [`installation_instructions.md`](installation_instructions.md)